-The Columbia Population Research Center is now accepting applications for the FFCWS Summer Data Workshop to be held June 14 - June 16, 2023 at Columbia University in New York City.
+The Columbia Population Research Center 's FFCWS Summer Data Workshop will be held June 14 - June 16, 2023 at Columbia University in New York City.

 The workshop is designed to familiarize participants with the data available in the FFCWS, a national study following a birth cohort of (mostly) unmarried parents and their children, providing information about the capabilities, circumstances, and relationships of unwed parents, the wellbeing of their children, and the role of public policy in family and child wellbeing.